pyuc332/Fashion-AI-/README.md

 ## Known Limitations

 - The current UI is intentionally compact and not fully polished for mobile-heavy usage.
-- OpenAI classification depends on API key validity, model access, and available quota.
+- OpenAI classification depends on API key validity and model access.
 - The local filesystem upload strategy is not production durable.
 - There is no authentication or multi-user separation.
 - Search ranking is basic FTS5 BM25 without semantic embeddings.